rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-09-18-the-end-of-a-wonderful-summer.md

 <img src="/img/blog/2015/rails-g-enthusiasts-ruby.jpg" alt="Ruby">
 <br><font color="grey"><small><i> A present from InitLab Sofia, RailsGEnthusiasts Team (Image: Sophia & Boryana)</i></small></font>

-5. (Oh, God, we feel as if we are on the Oscar's awards ceremon... :)  )**...because now we would like also to turn to all RGSoC organizers:** Without your brilliant idea and hard work to create this wonderful three-month event of coding, we would know almost nothing about how to create a real RoR Porject, how to write blocks of code, methods, functions, tests, how to use Git, etc, etc…
+5. (Oh, God, we feel as if we are on the Oscar's awards ceremony... :)  )**...because now we would like also to turn to all RGSoC organizers:** Without your brilliant idea and hard work to create this wonderful three-month event of coding, we would know almost nothing about how to create a real RoR Project, how to write blocks of code, methods, functions, tests, how to use Git, etc, etc…
 Thank you **Sara, Anika, Laura, Lieke, Verena and all other organizers**, who participate in this great organization.
 Thank you, you are here for us!

-Now, it's time to finish writing our second blog posts, as it's time to start writing our code and tests for RubyGameDev.com as Andrew is waiting for our next pull requests.
+Now, it's time to finish writing our second blog post, as it's time to start writing our code and tests for RubyGameDev.com as Andrew is waiting for our next pull requests.

 Stay tuned for our next blog post about 'dotJS' conference in Paris ;)